 Knowing what is--and isn’t--a legitimate operating expense is important if you plan to become a vacation cabin owner.
 Expenses cut into your earnings from rent, so you need to estimate them accurately to know how much you’ll really make from your rental cabin.

 You’ll owe property taxes where your cabin is located.
 Don’t assume that you’ll pay the same taxes as the current owner pays.
-Contact the county assessor’s office to find out about local taxes.
+Contact the assessor’s office where your cabin is located to find out about local property taxes.

 For short-term rental properties, the owner usually pays utilities.
 Do your homework--research the monthly utility costs for the cabin you’re considering buying.

-Some owners hire property management services to handle rental details.
-A good management firm will market your rental, make reservations, take payments from guests, deposit your rental income to your accounts, handle the housekeeping and basic maintenance problems, and more.
+Most cabin owners hire property management services to handle rental details.
+A good management firm will market your rental, make reservations, take payments from guests, deposit your rental income to your accounts, handle housekeeping and basic maintenance problems, and more.

-Trash pickup costs extra in some areas.
-And keeping the grounds in good shape, trees safely trimmed, snow removed and pests banished all are vital to renting out your cabin.
+Keeping the grounds in good shape, trees safely trimmed, and pests banished all are vital to renting out your cabin.

-You might have other expenses too: Internet service, pool care, hot tub maintenance, or homeowners association fees.
+You might have other expenses too: Such as Internet service or homeowners association fees.

 Some expenses usually aren’t included in rental cabin operating expenses.
 Mortgage payments on the cabin aren’t operating expenses.
-Neither are income taxes, capital improvements, depreciation, or debt servicing fees.
-Advertising and marketing costs (if you choose to advertise the rental yourself, rather than using a cabin management company) are not operating expenses.
-If you’re not sure whether an expense is officially an operating expense, talk to your lawyer or financial adviser!
+Neither are income taxes, capital improvements, depreciation or debt servicing fees.
+If you’re not sure whether an expense is officially an operating expense, talk to your lawyer or financial adviser.